 The Whole Brain Child provides parents with the latest understanding of childhood development, emphasizing what children need for optimum social, intellectual, and neurological development.
 The book provides practical parenting advice to help parents learn how to set healthy limits while also developing social skills and facilitating optimal brain growth.
 It is an outstanding guide for parenting in the 21st century.

-1-2-3 Magic is an essential guide for any parenting struggling with children’s behavior issues ages 3-12.
+1-2-3 Magic is an essential guide for any parent struggling with children’s behavior issues in children aged 3-12.
 If you happened to not start off particularly good at setting limits, this is your essential guide to getting children to listen without drama.
-And, it ALWAYS works if you can do it calm, without drama, and consistently.
-It is a very gentle approach to regaining control.
+It is a gentle approach to regaining control.
 If your child has impulse control issues, including ADHD, this book is a must.

 Based on positive psychology research, Raising Happiness teaches parents how to raise their children in a way that promotes a lifetime of happiness.
-Much of the advice is not intuitive and may not be shared by the Jones’ down the street.
-But in a nation where anxiety and depression are epidemic in children and adults, it is well worth some time to consider these evidence-informed guidelines for raising children who know how to maintain their own happiness, even when life does not go their way.
+Much of the advice is not intuitive and may not be shared your neighbors down the street.
+In a nation where anxiety and depression are epidemic in children and adults, it's well worth some time to consider these evidence-informed guidelines for raising children who know how to maintain their own happiness, even when life does not go their way.